steven-rothwell/Crud/README.md

 # Preprocessing

-Preprocessing is optional.
+[Preprocessing](/Crud.Api/Services/PreprocessingService.cs) is optional.
 These methods may be used to do any sort of preprocessing actions.
 See details [here](/docs/PREPROCESSING.md).

 # Postprocessing

-Postprocessing is optional.
+[Postprocessing](/Crud.Api/Services/PostprocessingService.cs) is optional.
 These methods may be used to do any sort of postprocessing actions.
 See details [here](/docs/POSTPROCESSING.md).

-# ExternalEntity

-This class and IExternalEntity interface should not be removed from the application.
-Although not necessary, it is highly suggested to inherit from for [models](#models) that map directly to a collection/table.
-Example: [User](/Crud.Api/Models/User.cs) maps to the `Users` collection while [Address](/Crud.Api/Models/Address.cs) is stored within a document in that collection.
-The purpose of this class is to give each document/row a unique "random" identifier so that it may be safely referenced by external applications.
-Sequential identifiers are not as safe to use as they can be easily manipulated and without the proper checks, allow access to other data.
-They do make for better clustered indexes, so they should continue to be used within the data store.

 # Metrics